Nanonaitor/Nanonaitors-Arsenal/README.md

 attacks with the offhand claw on an independent cooldown.
 A fully charged hit can pierce normal damage invulnerability frames only when the previous confirmed hit used the opposite hand.
 Both claws share durability and enchantments.
-Every fourth fully charged, correctly alternating hit against the same target is a guaranteed critical.
-When Quality Tools is installed, its `Quality` tag is also mirrored without making the mod a dependency.
-The paired strike deliberately ignores RLCombat's generic weaker-offhand multiplier because it is one half of a single weapon.
+Every 4th fully charged, correctly alternating hit against the same target is a guaranteed critical.

 A real offhand item is allowed, but it disables every paired Claw ability until the offhand is empty again.
-Each tier deals half the displayed base damage of its equivalent vanilla sword: 2/2.5/2/3/3.5 from wood through diamond.
-Linked Claws are deleted immediately if they ever become dropped world entities.
+Linked Claws are deleted immediately if they become dropped world entities.

 ### Flails

-Wood, stone, gold, iron, and diamond Flails are wide-area crowd-control weapons.
+Flails are wide-area crowd-control weapons.
 Hold left-click while aiming anywhere to create a full four-block attack sphere every 25 ticks; no primary target is required.
 Every visible, non-allied enemy receives a complete weapon hit.
 Block breaking is disabled while spinning.
-Range is measured between entity hitboxes so elevated, lowered, tall, and special training-dummy entities are detected even when they report themselves as not alive.
-Flails deal one point less damage than equivalent swords and have 0.8 attack speed.
+Range is measured between entity hitboxes so elevated, lowered, tall, and special entities are detected.

+Flails have 0.8 attack speed.
 A standalone horizontal swing animation shows an opaque tier-colored ball and repeated iron links orbiting four blocks around the wielder.
-It does not require Mo' Bends and uses a sharper air-cut sound.

 ### Battering Rams

-Wood, stone, gold, iron, and diamond Battering Rams are extremely slow, two-handed charge weapons.
+Battering Rams are extremely slow, two-handed charge weapons.
 Hold left-click with an empty offhand to rush forward, strike each enemy once per uninterrupted charge, and smash a 3x3 face at body level without drilling into the floor.

-Wood breaks soft soil; stone and gold add crafted plank blocks; iron adds logs and cobblestone derivatives; and diamond adds ordinary stone derivatives.
+Wood breaks soft soil; stone and gold add crafted plank blocks; iron adds logs and cobblestone derivatives; diamond adds ordinary stone derivatives.

 Gold has Stone-level breaking but a faster 1.0 attack speed.
 Each non-wood recipe uses a full material block for its spike.

 Each enemy hit or block broken consumes one durability.
-Their 3D model is a long oak log reinforced by iron bands, with two grips and a fully tier-colored front collar and spike.
-Charging uses a shield-style brace, raising both arms in third person.
-Every broken block and enemy hit costs one durability.
 Charging continuously builds exhaustion, with additional exhaustion for each block or enemy struck, and cannot start or continue at three visible hunger icons or less.
-Creative players are exempt from the hunger restriction.
-Entity damage is captured from the vanilla attack-cooldown meter when the charge begins;
-terrain breaking remains immediately available.

 ### Balls and Chains